Moesif/moesif-developer-portal/DATA-MODEL.md

   - You may have different entity mapping needs, for example:
     -  You may have concept of company and users object in your system.
 And they each may already an id.
 Sometimes those id are better suited for mapping, and you need to adjust mapping to ids in different systems as needed.
     -  You may decide to use user_id or company_id from identify provider or your system as source of truth.
-In which case you may need to add the id from identify provider to stripe customer's metadata.
-And adjust your company_id mapping in your Stripe Plugin configuration for Moesif,
+In which case you may need to add your `special_id` to stripe customer's metadata. eg. set `customer.metadata.my_special_id`.
+And adjust your company_id mapping in your Stripe Plugin configuration for Moesif, set `customer.metadata.my_special_id` as the mapping instead of `customer.id`.
+See docs here: (https://www.moesif.com/docs/metered-billing/integrate-with-stripe/#set-the-id-mapping).
-  - It is important to be be aware of the data model in different systems, and how you want to map them together and best fit your business use case.
   - It is possible that you decide not to use email to look up Stripe Customer, there are other ways of linking entity ids from the Identify Provider to Stripe Customer.
 For example, you could have a local database that maps between identify provider user id to stripe customer id.
 But it is up to you to implement.